 Thanks to their added chromium properties, stainless steel doesn’t tarnish.
 The resulting product is a little duller than sterling silver.
 Meanwhile, sterling silver is more lustrous and lighter than stainless steel.
 However, that light weightiness comes at a cost.

 When it comes to jewelry, many people are drawn to the bright shine of sterling silver.
 However, sterling silver is not the only metal option out there.
 Stainless steel is another popular choice for jewelry, especially for those looking for something more durable.

 Even though these two metals look the same, their material foundations are different, affecting their longevity, care, and stunning luster.

 So, which is the better option?
 Here is a comparison of stainless steel vs. sterling silver jewelry to help you decide.

 Table of Contents

 - What is the origin of stainless steel vs. sterling silver?

 - What makes stainless steel and sterling silver different in appearance?

-- What’s the value of sterling silver versus stainless steel?
+- What’s the value of stainless steel vs. sterling silver?